 But then I remember something brilliant.
-I have a casserole I made from scratch that I just need to pull out and warm up.
+I have easy freezer casseroles I made from scratch that I just need to pull out and warm up.
 And immediately, the dread of having nothing prepared to eat is lifted from my body.
 Ahhhhh.

 In this post, I’m going to share:

 – Three easy freezer casseroles that you can make ahead for busy lunch or dinner like I just described.